···

 The one question that cuts through the noise

-The regret minimization framework works because it bypasses the noise that keeps decisions stuck.
+The regret minimization framework works because it sidesteps the noise that keeps decisions frozen in place.

 Cuts Through Noise